-5. If desired schedule time is not on hour, or you wish to create new time, click New Time dialog appears.
+If desired schedule time is not on hour, or you wish to create new time, click New Time button.
+New Time dialog appears.

-- 6. At New Time dialog data field, enter time for which schedule event is to begin or accept default time.
-(Default time is current time when dialog is opened.) - 7.
-Click on OK to add new time.
-Time is added to activity list times.
+6. At New Time dialog data field, enter time for which schedule event is to begin or accept default time.
+(Default time is current time when dialog is opened.)